 - Match lower and upper picket fence seams.
 I did lots of pinning here.

 - When sewing floral garden long strip to the picket fence top try to keep those points pointy if you wish - no stress!
 If you sew with the point seams facing up you can see where to sew so you don’t cut off the points.
-ADDED 2/27/18: I also first pins the seams to see if they all meet in the right place before sewing when I start to piece a new to me block that seems a bit complicated (anything with templates or points).
+I also first pin the seams to see if they all meet in the right place before sewing when I start to piece a new to me block that seems a bit complicated (anything with templates or points).
 Another option to ensure precise points, is to foundation paper piece the fence blocks.
+We will share previous participants photos of their foundation paper pieced blocks in the Facebook Group.
 But who says that the picket fence must be pointy?
 There are fences with flat tops instead of pointy so if you consistently sew off those points, it will look fine too!
 The most important thing is no stress!
 If it’s not perfect or exactly like the original that’s what makes it unique and created with your own hands.

 - Press floral garden long strip seam towards the long strip to reduce bulk.